 This is why I pick and choose what I carry and how much activity I engage in.
 It is a form of self-preservation.

-A few months ago, I was driving to a meeting with my husband.
-When I got in the car, I noticed the strong odor of gasoline and my head started pounding within minutes.
-We rolled down all the windows; it didn’t help.
-Within 10 minutes, I was dizzy and nauseous.
+A few months ago, I was driving with my husband.
+When I got in the car, I noticed the strong odor of gasoline.
+My head started pounding within minutes.
+Within 10 minutes, I was dizzy, nauseous, and a migraine was starting.
 My throat started closing up and my lips went numb and started swelling.
 I couldn’t think straight.
-After 20 minutes, I asked my husband to pull over.

 People with fibromyalgia are sensitive to smells, lights, touch, foods, sounds, and more.
 Learning about an offending smell or environment allows us to protect ourselves from it.

-For example, I can’t go to loud concerts or sporting events.
+Concerts or sporting events are out.
+I can’t do them.
 After seeing the Senators play the Coyotes in Pheonix in December 2015 with my family, I spent the next day in bed in a dark room.
 The entire day was wasted over a two-hour hockey game.
-(Hockey games have been moved to Category 1, by the way.
-Keep reading to find out what Category 1 entails.
-Nope, nope, nope.)

-That is why I plan in advance and choose whether or not to participate.
+This is why I plan in advance.
 My level of participation is determined by how much I want to do it, despite the consequences.

-I explained to my mom the other day that my limitations fall into three categories:
+I explained to my mom the other day that my limitations of fibromyalgia fall into three categories:

 Category 1: Nope.
 I’m Not Doing It.

 This category includes activities, events and things that are not healthy for me.
-I always learn about these things the hard way and I’ve found that it’s best to avoid situations that fall under this category completely.
-(Examples: Staying away from the smell of gasoline, saying no to activities that require physical effort, vacuuming or mopping floors, absolutely no hockey games, etc.)
+I always learn about these things the hard way.
+I’ve found that it’s best to avoid situations that fall under this category completely.
+(Examples: Staying away from triggering smells, saying no to activities that require physical effort, vacuuming or mopping floors, absolutely no hockey games or concerts, etc.)

 Category 2: Once In A While

-This category is reserved for things that bother me just enough to say no if I need to.
-If it’s an activity that I don’t enjoy or that I know causes me pain, I don’t do it unless it’s a special occasion.
-(Examples: (Weddings, family reunions, and get-togethers all fall under this category, as do performing on stage, and attending certain events throughout the year.)
+Category 2 is reserved for things that bother me just enough to say no if I need to.
+If it’s an activity that I know causes me pain, I don’t do it unless it’s a special occasion.
+(Examples: Weddings, family reunions, and get-togethers all fall under this category, performing on stage, and attending certain events throughout the year.)

 Category 3: Maybe, But Today Is Not A Good Day To Try

 This includes everything from activities, events, and relationships that I find tolerable when I am feeling well, but that sap my energy when I’m not feeling well.
 I make my decision based on how I feel that day.By knowing my limitations, I can protect myself and use self-care.
-It's good to say no every once in a while - whether you're healthy or ill.
-We can all learn something from paying attention to what is and isn't good for us.
+It's good to say no every once in a while.
+We can all learn from paying attention to what is and isn't good for us.
 Click To Tweet